-Affiliation
+2. Affiliation

-The working relationship between SONZ and each member club is underpinned by a Relationship and Accreditation Agreement that helps provide clarity on the roles and responsibilities of both parties.
-It is signed on an annual basis and represents clubs' formal affiliation with SONZ.
-Once the Relationship and Accreditation Agreement is signed, SONZ provides clubs with a certificate of affiliation which will need to be provided to funders when applying for Class 4 Gaming Trusts.
+The working relationship between SONZ and each affiliated club is underpinned by a Relationship and Accreditation Agreement that helps provide clarity on the roles and responsibilities of both parties.

+It is signed on a bi-annual basis and represents clubs' formal affiliation with SONZ.
+Once the Relationship and Accreditation Agreement is signed, SONZ provides clubs with a certificate of affiliation which will need to be provided when applying for funding.